-All streets must comply with pavement width, street surfacing, street design and storm drainage requirements established by the [insert official] or county engineer.
+All streets must comply with pavement width, street surfacing, street design and storm drainage requirements established by the [insert official]city or county engineer.

-5-060.8 Private Streets
+5-060.8 Private Streets11

 - A. Private streets proposed in the unincorporated county require review and approval through the PUD rezoning process.
-Private streets proposed in the city require review and approval through the zoning code's mandatory development plan procedures.
-Such streets are subject to all applicable regulations of this section. - B. Private streets are prohibited in subdivisions of more than 20 acres in the City of Tulsa and in subdivisions of more than 40 acres in the unincorporated areas of Tulsa County.
+Private streets proposed in the city require review and approval through the zoning code's mandatoryoptional development plan procedures.
+Such streets are subject to all applicable regulations of this section.12 - B. Private streets are prohibited in subdivisions of more than 20 acres in the City of Tulsa and in subdivisions of more than 40 acres in the unincorporated areas of Tulsa County. - C. Private streets may not be approved if abutting subdivisions or undeveloped land have or require access to and from such streets.
+Private streets are prohibited if they will impede reasonable access to an existing or future collector or major street is impeded or rendered impossible.

-&lt;sup>9 Most of these private street provisions are new.
+41 Most of these private street provisions are new.
 They have been modeled after Broken Arrow's private street regulations.
 The SR Work group recommends inclusion of private street design standards in this section.

-&lt;sup>10 Use of the development plan process for approval of private streets in the city will require an amendment to Sec.
+12 Use of the development plan process for approval of private streets in the city will require an amendment to Sec.
 70.040.B-1 of city's zoning code, such as: "Development plans are required (mandatory) for Corridor (CO) district zoning map amendments and Master Planned Development (MPD) zoning map amendments.
 They are also required for major amendments to existing Planned Unit Developments (PUDs) and for all proposals to provide access to lots via a private street."

-- C. Private streets may not be approved if abutting subdivisions or undeveloped land have or require access to and from such streets.
-Private streets are prohibited if access to an existing or future collector or major street is impeded or rendered impossible. - D. School bus service is not provided on private streets.
-School bus pick-up locations for subdivisions that include private streets require approval by the subject school district. - E. Private streets must be constructed in accordance with the same regulations that apply to public streets, and must include sidewalks and all street fixtures required for public streets. - F. Maintenance responsibility for private streets must be established in accordance with 5-200. - G. The cost of powering street lights along private streets is the sole responsibility of the property owners association or other legal entity responsible for perpetual maintenance (see 5-200). - H. Private street entrances (at the gate) must have entrance and exit lanes, with lanes having a width of at least 14 feet.
-If covered, travel lanes must have a minimum vertical clearance of 14 feet. - I. Call boxes must be located at least 60 feet from the ultimate right-of-way line of the public street from which the private street is accessed. - J. Private streets intersecting with public streets must have a vehicle turn-around area before any entrance gate that allows a passenger vehicle to complete a turn-around completely outside of the right-of-way of the intersecting public street. - K. Guaranteed access to all emergency and service delivery vehicles must be provided at all entrances even in case of electrical power loss. - L. Gate designs, security systems and access controls must be reviewed and approved by the technical advisory committee before installation.
+- D.C.School bus service is not provided on private streets.
+School bus pick-up locations for subdivisions that include private streets require approval by the subject school district.streets. - E-D. Private streets must be constructed in accordance with the same regulations that apply to public streets, and must include sidewalks and all street fixtures required for public streets. - F.E.
+Maintenance responsibility for private streets must be established in accordance with 5-200. - G.F.
+The cost of powering street lights along private streets is the sole responsibility of the property owners association or other legal entity responsible for perpetual maintenance (see 5-200). - H.G.
+Private street entrances (at the gate) must have entrance and exit lanes, with lanes having a width of at least 14 feet.
+If covered, travel lanes must have a minimum vertical clearance of 14 feet. - I.H.
+Call boxes must be located at least 60 feet from the ultimate right of waycurb line of the public street from which the private street is accessed.13 - J. Private streets intersecting with public streets must have a vehicle turn-around area before any entrance gate that allows a passenger vehicle to complete a turn-around completely outside of the right-of-way of the intersecting public street. - K.J.
+Guaranteed access to all emergency and service delivery vehicles must be provided at all entrances even in case of electrical power loss. - L-K. Gate designs, security systems and access controls must be reviewed and approved by the technical advisory committee before installation.
 Hard-tempered steel locks are prohibited.